Package 'dubicube'

 1. Original Sample Data: X={X1,X2,,Xn}\mathbf{X} = \{X_1, X_2, \ldots, X_n\}

-• The initial set of observed data points.
+• The initial set of data points.
 Here, nn is the sample size.
 This corresponds to the number of cells in a data cube or the number of rows in tabular format.

 2. Statistic of Interest: θ\theta